 My Income (Blog)– $1,852 After having my highest income ever last month, this month is the lowest my income has been in years.
 I’m not freaking out though.
 It’s pretty normal for blogging to be up and down with income.
 Of this, I’m setting aside 25% for taxes ($463) and distributing $1,389 to the family checking account as my paycheck.
 I use Blog Finance Spreadsheets to keep track of everything.
 Elite Blog Academy is the course I took back in 2014 that set me up for blogging success.

-Rental Income- $586 This is the amount of rent we keep after paying the utility expenses for the one-bedroom apartment above our garage.
+Rental Income- $586 This is the amount of rent we keep after paying the utility expenses for the one-bedroom apartment on our property.
 Our renters got a new job out of state so we won’t have any rental income until we get new tenants.
 We would rather wait to find the right people than get it rented in a hurry, so it might be a few months before we have a rental income again.
 For a detailed explanation about our rental, check out the bottom section of March’s budget update.

 Each month we budget down to zero using last month’s income.
 This change revolutionized our budget!
 For more about how living on last month’s income works and how you can get started, check out my free Guide to Getting a Month Ahead Financially.